Medical problems during pregnancy, labour and the puerperium

 Amoxycillin (Amoxil) 3 g as a single dose orally could also be used but organisms causing cystitis are often resistant to this antibiotic.
-The treatment will be more successful if 2 amoxycillin capsules (250 mg) are replaced with 2 Augmentum tablets that contain an added 125 mg clavulanic acid each.
+The treatment will be more successful if 2 amoxycillin capsules (250 mg) are replaced with 2 Augmentin tablets that contain 125 mg clavulanic acid each.

-A midstream sample should be sent for culture and sensitivity at the next antenatal visit to determine whether the management was successful.
+A midstream sample should again be sent for microscopy, culture, and sensitivity at the next antenatal visit to determine whether the management was successful.

 Co-trimoxazole can be safely used during pregnancy, including the first trimester.

 It is significant colonisation of the urinary tract with bacteria, without any symptoms of a urinary tract infection.

 7-6 Why is asymptomatic bacteriuria during pregnancy important?

 - Between 6 and 10% of pregnant women have asymptomatic bacteriuria.

 - One third of these patients with asymptomatic bacteriuria will develop acute pyelonephritis during pregnancy.